JonathanDinelle/docs/CONTRIBUTING.md

 ### Option 2: Local development

 1. Fork and clone this repository
-2. Install the Mintlify CLI: `npm i -g mint`
+2. Install the CLI: `npm i -g mint`
 3. Create a branch for your changes
-4. Make changes
-5. Navigate to the docs directory and run `mint dev`
+4. Run `mint dev` at the root of the repo
-6. Preview your changes at `http://localhost:3000`
+5. Preview your changes at `http://localhost:3000`
-7. Commit your changes and submit a pull request
+6. Commit and submit a pull request

-For more details on local development, see our [development guide](development.mdx).

 ## Writing guidelines